 As a rule, applicants must submit visa applications, together with all necessary documents, in person at the German mission responsible for their place of residence.
 In order to avoid time‑consuming requests for additional information or documentation, applicants should consult the website of the respective mission well in advance of their departure date to find out about the visa procedure and about the documentation which has to be submitted.

 Visa application forms can be obtained from the mission free of charge (in the local language).
-Applicants may also download the forms here (see right).
+Applicants may also download the forms at the bottom of this page.
 The forms submitted must be original versions in the appropriate language of the mission in question.
 Application forms may also be downloaded free of charge from the website of the competent mission.